Ill-posed Surface Emissivity Retrieval from Multi-Geometry Hyperspectral Images using a Hybrid Deep Neural Network

 \subsubsection{Network Parameters}

-All MODTRAN simulated data for 29 different materials and BH extracted pixels for grass will be split into $80\%$ as training and $20\%$ as testing.
-For the $80\%$ training dataset, it is further split into $90\%$ as training and $10\%$ as validation.
+All MODTRAN simulated data for 29 different materials and BH extracted pixels for grass are split into $80\%$ as training and $20\%$ as testing.
+The $80\%$ training dataset is further split into $90\%$ as training and $10\%$ as validation.
 To balance the network learning ability on MODTRAN and BH dataset which are at different scales, the training dataset in each epoch is as follows: 1) randomly selected data points from the MODTRAN training dataset which are two times the amount of BH training dataset, and 2) all the BH training dataset.

-The network is trained on the NVIDIA Quadro P5000 GPU with 4 workers, using PyTorch.
-The detailed parameters, including the size of convolutional filters, stride parameters, and padding strategy, for each convolutional layer are reported in \Table{tb:arch}:
+The network is trained on the NVIDIA Quadro P5000 GPU with four workers, using PyTorch.
+The detailed parameters, including the size of convolutional filters, stride parameters, and padding strategy, for each convolutional layer are reported in \Table{tb:ParasNetwork}: